 Demolition.
 Conversion plans may include the partial or complete demolition of the Covered Project and replacement of assistance on-site or off-site.
-Unless approved in writing by HUD, a PHA may only demolish and/or dispose of units following the closing of construction financing for the Covered Project.
-Demolition will be considered as part of the Environmental Review.
+Unless approved in writing by HUD, a PHA may not demolish and/or dispose of units until after the closing of construction financing for the Covered Project.
+Both the demolition action and new construction or rehabilitation (either on-site or off-site) are considered as part of a single Environmental Review.

 Change in Unit Configuration.
 Where a PHA is proposing to change the unit configuration as part of the conversion, the PHA must demonstrate that the change in bedroom distribution will not result in the involuntary permanent displacement of any resident and will not result in discrimination based on race, color, national origin, religion, sex, disability, or familial status.
 For example, if three and four-bedroom units are replaced with one and two-bedroom units, the conversion may, but in not all cases, result in discrimination against families with children.

 Ownership and Control.
-Except where permitted to facilitate the use of tax credits, during both the initial term and all renewal terms of the HAP contract, HUD will require ownership or control of the Covered Project by a public or non-profit entity .
-Public or non-profit entity or ownership control requirements may be satisfied if a public or non-profit entity: (1) holds a fee simple interest in the real property of the Covered Project; (2) has the direct or indirect legal authority (via contract, partnership share or agreement of an equity partnership, voting rights, or otherwise) to direct the financial and legal interests of the Project Owner or (3) has 51 percent or more interest of the general partner share in a limited partnership; is the managing member of an LLC or has 51 percent or more of the membership shares of an LLC.
+Except where permitted to facilitate the use of tax credits, during both the initial term and all renewal terms of the HAP Contract, HUD will require ownership or control of the Covered Project by a public or non-profit entity.
+Subject to HUD review to ensure compliance with statutory requirements, public or non-profit entity ownership or control requirements may be satisfied if a public or non-profit entity (or entities), directly or through a wholly owned affiliate: (1) holds a fee simple interest in the real property of the Covered Project; (2) is the lessor under a ground lease with the Project Owner; (3) has the direct or indirect legal authority (via contract, partnership share or agreement of an equity partnership, voting rights, or otherwise) to direct the financial and legal interests of the Project Owner with respect to the RAD units; (4) owns 51 percent or more of the general partner interests in a limited partnership or 51 percent or more of the managing member interests in a limited liability company with all powers of a general partner or managing member, as applicable; (5) owns a lesser percentage of the general partner or managing member interests and holds certain control rights as approved by HUD; (6) owns 51 percent or more of all ownership interests in a limited partnership or limited liability company and holds certain control rights as approved by HUD; or (7) other ownership and control arrangements approved by HUD.

-If HUD, in its sole discretion, determines necessary pursuant to foreclosure, bankruptcy, or termination and transfer of assistance for material violations of, or default under, the HAP contract, HUD will require ownership or control of assisted units in the following priority: (1) a capable public entity; and (2) a capable non-public entity (e.g., a private entity), as determined by the Secretary.
+If HUD, in its sole discretion, determines necessary pursuant to foreclosure, bankruptcy, or termination and transfer of assistance for material violations of, or default under, the HAP Contract, HUD will require ownership or control of assisted units in the following priority: (1) a capable public entity; and (2) a capable non-public entity (e.g., a private entity), as determined by the Secretary.

 HUD may allow ownership of the project to be transferred to a tax credit entity controlled by a for-profit entity to facilitate the use of tax credits for the Covered Project, but only if HUD determined that the PHA preserves its interest in the property.
 Preservation of the PHA’s sufficient interest in a project using tax credits could include, but not be limited to, the following, if properly structured subject to HUD’s review:

-PHA, or an affiliate under its sole control, is the sole general partner or managing member;
+PHA, or an affiliate under its sole control, is the general partner or managing member;

 PHA retains fee ownership and leases the real estate to the tax credit entity pursuant to a long-term ground lease;